Himashaili1235/Himashaili1235/README.md

   **Duration**: August 2021 - June 2023

 - **Graduate Assistant**, Middle Tennessee State University
-  Working as a Web Developer in the Center for Educational Department.
+  Currently working as a Web Developer in the Center for Educational Department.

 ## 📚 Education:
 - **Master of Science** in Computer Science, Middle Tennessee State University